Block Factor-width-two Matrices and Their Applications to Semidefinite and Sum-of-squares Optimization: Approximation quality of block factor-width-two matrices

 We first show that the distance between $(\mathcal{FW}_{\alpha,2}^n)^*$ (or $\mathcal{FW}_{\alpha,2}^n$) and the PSD cone is at most $\frac{p-2}{p}$, where $p$ is the number of partitions. \begin{proposition} For any partition $\alpha = \{k_1,k_2,\ldots,k_p\}$, we have

-\end{proposition} The proof is provided in Appendix~\ref{app:C}.
+\end{proposition} The proof is provided in Appendix\ref{app:C}.
+We note that the block factor-width-two approximation becomes exact when $p = 2$.
 As expected, this upper bound roughly goes from 0 to 1 as the number of partitions $p$ goes from 2 to $n$.
 We note that the normalized distance between $(\mathcal{FW}^n_k)^*$ and $\mathbb{S}^n_+$ has an upper bound as~\cite{blekherman2020sparse}

 From the upper bounds in Proposition~\ref{prop:upperbound} and~\eqref{eq:upperfwk}, it is explicitly shown that reducing the number of partitions $p$ or increasing the factor-width $k$ can improve the approximation quality for the PSD cone.
 We note that reducing the number of partitions is more efficient in numerical computation, since the decomposition basis in~\eqref{eq:BlkFW} is reduced, while the decomposition basis for $(\mathcal{FW}_{k}^n)^*$ is a combinatorial number ${n \choose k}$.